 There are four main types of riding lawn mowers: rear-engine riding lawn mowers, lawn tractors, garden tractors, and zero-turn riding lawn mowers.
 These are basically categories for how powerful the riding lawn mower is and the sort of ground maintenance tasks they can undertake.
 If you’re in the market for a rider lawn mower, you’re considering making a big investment.
 Therefore it’s important to know the difference between rear riding lawn mowers, lawn tractors, zero-turn riding lawn mowers and garden tractors so that you pick the right model for you.

-For each model, you need to consider the price, speed, cutting-width and power.
-If price is a concern, you can also check out our guide to the cheap lawnmower deals ahead of Black Friday.
 We’ve broken down the pros and cons of each model in our guide below.
 When you’re done here, read up on what to consider when buying a rider lawn mower, and take a look at our guide to the best rider lawn mowers.

 Rear-engine riding lawn mowers